LakshmiPandey/Google_Stock_Price_Prediction/README.md

 # Google_Stock_Price_Prediction
-To predict google stock price by using recurrinh neual network algorithm in deep learning.
+To predict google stock price by using recurring neual network algorithm in deep learning.